the <div> html tagWebsites by Mark - 7 Woodrush gardens, Carterton, Oxfordshire. OX18 1JE

 Overview

 In simple terms the <div> HTML tag stands for division.
 It is one of the most widely used tags in HTML today.
 With the use of CSS it allows virtually any design to be created.
 Prior to the <div> tag, layout was created using the <table> tag.
-Div based layouts are considered to be better than table based layouts due to a number of factors including accessibility and SEO.
-As mentioned CSS allows this tag to create virtually any layout, but due to differences between how internet browsers support CSS, a consistant result can be harder to acheive.When text is put between the opening and closing <div> tag it is displayed as a Division.
+Division based layouts are considered to be better than table based layouts due to a number of factors including accessibility and SEO.
+As mentioned CSS allows this tag to create virtually any layout, but due to differences between how internet browsers support CSS, a consistent result can be harder to achieve.
+When.When text is put between the opening and closing <div> tag it is displayed as a Division.

 Basic Usage